GHGibonus/Atom-boilua/README.md

 ## **Installation**

 ### **Requirements**
-- A Python3 interpreter avaliable on system.
+- A Python3 interpreter avaliable on the system.
-- The atom-lua-autocomplete Atom package.
+- The autocomplete-lua and language-lua packages.
 - The game that this package is supposed to help you mod!
 - The [Atom editor](https://atom.io/)